 Applicants for admission to Canada may be denied on medical grounds if:

 - The health or safety of the Canadian population at large might be endangered; or

 - The applicant might create excessive demand on government social or health services.

 For family sponsorship visas, the "excessive demand" component is waived for the sponsor's spouse or partner and their dependent children.
-Even so, applicants may still be refused if their condition endangers public health or safety.

 UPDATE - January 2018

 For years, the medical inadmissibility issue has been viewed by many as a black mark on Canada's otherwise sterling reputation.
 That's because the screenings are not just for highly transmissible diseases and public health threats like tuberculosis.

 The Trudeau government (reelected to govern as of October 2019) has indicated its concern that the frankly antiquated medical screening system may no longer be compatible with modern conventions on human rights, Canada's domestic laws that have striven for inclusivity and equal rights for all, and which have stood despite the protests of Canada's domestic disabled community.